Bankruptcy and Divorce: Which Comes First?

 How Can Bankruptcy and Divorce Affect Each Other?

 Most people choose to file for Chapter 7 bankruptcy when possible.
-It's quick, taking three to four months to complete, and it wipes out qualifying debt without the need to pay creditors through a repayment plan.
+It's quick, usually taking three to four months to complete, and wipes out qualifying debt without the need to pay creditors through a repayment plan.
 You'll also be able to keep or "exempt" the property needed to work and live.
-The primary way a bankruptcy case will affect a divorce is that it can delay the distribution of assets.
-The bankruptcy trustee assigned to administer your matter will hold most assets in the bankruptcy estate and sell any property that you can't protect with a bankruptcy exemption.
-The trustee will then distribute the funds to your creditors.

 The Chapter 13 process works differently.
-If a married couple files for Chapter 13 bankruptcy, you'll both responsible for the three- to five-year Chapter 13 repayment plan.
-It's unusual for a couple to plan to file for Chapter 13 before a divorce, so only Chapter 7 is addressed in the remainder of the article.
+When married couples file for Chapter 13 bankruptcy, they're both responsible for the three- to five-year Chapter 13 repayment plan.
+Because it would be unusual for a couple to plan to file for Chapter 13 before a divorce, the remainder of this article only addresses Chapter 7.

 Why File for Chapter 7 Bankruptcy Before Divorce?